Last Updated on February 4, 2021 by Jim Ferri

 There’s usually nothing more stressful on a vacation or short holiday than having your flight delayed or canceled, especially when you have to make a connecting flight overseas or in another country.

-In Europe, where you could be flying on several different airlines in different countries on a trip, this can be exacerbated.
+In Europe, flying on several different airlines in different countries on a trip, this can be exacerbated.

-There are, however, laws to protect you, mitigate your pain, get you on your way and compensate you for flight delays.
+There are, however, laws to protect you, mitigate your pain, get you on your way.
+You will often be compensated your for flight delays.
 You just need to know what to do and how to do it.

 European Union Law Requires Compensation From All EU Airlines